 Length: 32 credit hours.
 NILD Levels are completed each summer (one per summer).
 Remaining coursework may be completed in 12-18 months.

-Format: Online coursework combined with on-site NILD Levels I, II, & III.
-Students may enter the program in the fall, spring, or summer semesters.
+Format: Eight-week courses delivered entirely online combined with on-site NILD Levels I, II, & III.
+Students may begin the program in August, October, January, March, May or June.

-Results: Master of Education with Educational Therapy Certificate.
+Results: Master of Education degree with Educational Therapy Certificate

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule

 The M.Ed.
-Individualized Degree Plan with an emphasis in Educational Therapy provides the working knowledge and certification needed to become a successful Educational Therapist.
+Individualized Degree Plan with a concentration in Educational Therapy provides the working knowledge and certification needed to become a successful educational therapist.